Renal arteriography is a special x-ray of the blood vessels of the kidneys.

 How the Test is Performed

-This test is done in the hospital.
+This test is done in the hospital or outpatient office.
 You will lie on an x-ray table.

 X-ray images are taken as the dye moves through the blood vessels.
 Saline (sterile salt water) containing a blood thinner may also be sent through the catheter to keep blood in the area from clotting.